howtoseries/consul-demo/README.md

 Nice!
 The response will be the same in both calls, but we'll improve that in a little bit.

 Docker-Compose let's us do a simple yet powerful trick: scale the apps it defines.
-In this scenario the true power of the Servicy Registry kicks in.
+In this scenario the true power of the Service Registry kicks in.

 So you can for instance:
 * docker-compose scale app1=4 (I don't recommend getting this number high 'cause - you know - springboot is JAVA, the resources eater)